office fitout in the boardroom

 PVC

-Poly Vinyl Chloride - Type of white or light grey plastic pipe sometimes used for water supply lines and waste pipe.
+Abbreviation for Poly Vinyl Chloride - Type of plastic common in waste pipe lines and vinyl flooring.

 Rake